 Cylinders are a necessary tool to market and compete effectively in this sector.
 Consequently, wholesalers have invested in the cylinder market to ensure that their stock of cylinders is sufficient to meet market demand.
-Therefore wholesalers' investments in cylinders need to be somehow protected.
+Therefore, wholesalers' investments in cylinders need to be somehow protected.
 The latter however need to be affordable in order to expand the usage of LPG.
-It is the Department's view that cylinder deposit must be excluded from the working rules for setting the monthly Maximum Retail Price (MRP) for LPG.
-Customers must pay for the actual cost of the cylinder and own the cylinder.
-Ownership of a cylinder (s) by the customer will assist in curbing the practice of cross-border stealing of cylinders thus assisting the distribution of LPG to residential households.
+Irrespective of the type of ownership model, it is important that LPG cylinders must never be refilled unless they have been thoroughly inspected by a qualified person at a licenced facility.
+There are several models of cylinder ownership2 such as the following.